AltGr/opam-wiki/Quick_Install.md

 taste, you can find other bootstrapping methods in the [Advanced Install](Advanced_Install.html) guide.

-- Download a pre-compiled OPAM binary :
+- Download a pre-compiled OPAM binary:
-[opam64](http://opam.ocamlpro.com/build/opam64), or do it directly from the shell with `wget` :
+[opam64](http://opam.ocamlpro.com/build/opam64), or do it directly from the shell with `wget`:

 ```
 wget http://opam.ocamlpro.com/build/opam64      # Get a pre-compiled OPAM binary